Particle, kinetic and hydrodynamic models for sea ice floes. Part II: Rotating floes with environmental forces: Numerical simulations

-\paragraph{Particle-to-continuum observables and comparison.} For a quantitative comparison, we coarse-grain the particle data onto the same $50\times 50$ grid used by the continuum solver.
-For each coarse cell $K$, we compute:
+\paragraph{Particle-to-continuum observables and comparison.} For a quantitative comparison, we coarse-grain the particle data onto the same $30\times 30$ grid used by the continuum solver.
+For each coarse cell $K$, we compute the cell-integrated particle mass, the mass-averaged velocity, and the inertia-averaged angular velocity:

-We compare these coarse-grained particle fields with the continuum fields $(\rho,\bfuu,\bar\omega)$ at times $T=1$ (see Figure \ref{fig:ex2T1}) and $T=10$ (see Figure \ref{fig:ex2T10}) using side-by-side plots as well as cellwise differences, along with the corresponding discrete $L^2$ errors.
+We compare these coarse-grained particle fields with the continuum fields $(\rho,\bfuu,\bar\omega)$ at times $t=1$ and $t=10$ using side-by-side plots and cellwise differences.
+The corresponding discrete $L^2$-errors are reported in Table~\ref{tab:ex2_errors}.

-\paragraph{Results and discussion.} The continuum solution and the coarse-grained particle statistics match well at the reported times, providing direct numerical evidence for the consistency between the particle and hydrodynamic descriptions; see Figure \ref{fig:ex2T1} and Figure \ref{fig:ex2T10}.
+\paragraph{Results and discussion.} The continuum solution and the coarse-grained particle statistics match well at the reported times, providing direct numerical evidence for the consistency between the particle and hydrodynamic descriptions; see Figure~\ref{fig:ex2T1}, Figure~\ref{fig:ex2T10}, and Table~\ref{tab:ex2_errors}.
 In particular, we have the following observations.

-\begin{itemize} \item \emph{Mass density consistency.} Since both models start from the uniform density $\rho(\bfx,0)=1$ (this is scaled since a constant factor can be removed from \eqref{eq:LI_mass}).
-The coarse-grained particle density $\rho_{\mathrm{p}}(K,t)$ agrees closely with the continuum density $\rho(\bfx,t)$, with small deviations attributable to finite sampling, discrete advection errors, and local rearrangements induced by collisions.
-We remark that the coarse-grained particle mass density $\rho_{\mathrm{p}}(K,t)$ appears non-smooth because it is obtained by binning a finite number of discrete floes into grid cells, so finite-sampling (shot-noise) fluctuations and occasional collision-induced clustering produce cell-to-cell jumps.
-Theoretically, it would become smoother, as the number of particles goes to infinity.
-We observe similar non-smoothness in velocities and angular velocities.
+\begin{itemize} \item \textit{Cell-mass consistency.} For comparison, $\rho$ is interpreted as the total floe mass in each grid cell.
+Since each cell initially contains 16 identical floes, the initial cell mass is

-\item \emph{Velocity consistency and alignment with the ocean flow.} Starting from $\bfv^i(0)=\bf0$ and $\bfuu(\bfx,0)=\bf0$, both models accelerate toward the prescribed ocean velocity field $\bfu(\bfx)$ through the same quadratic drag mechanism:
+The particle and continuum total masses remain conserved throughout the simulation.
+The cellwise particle mass $\rho_{\mathrm{p}}(K,t)$ agrees closely with the continuum cell mass $\rho_K(t)$.
+The remaining cell-to-cell fluctuations in $\rho_{\mathrm{p}}$ are caused by finite particle binning.
+Even though the initial placement is uniform, advection of discrete floes across cell boundaries produces small sampling jumps that are absent from the continuum field.
+The quantified errors are reported in Table \ref{tab:ex2_errors}.

-The spatial patterns of $\bfuu_{\mathrm{p}}(K,t)$ and $\bfuu(\bfx,t)$ agree well, and the difference field remains small throughout the simulation.
-In particular, by $T=10$ the computed velocities in both models are close to $\bfu(\bfx)$, indicating that the particle ensemble and the continuum drift converge toward the same ocean-driven equilibrium, though we do not have a theorem for the velocity alignment when the ocean velocity varies in space.
+\item \textit{Velocity consistency under combined ocean and wind drag.} Starting from $\bfv^i(0)=\bf0$ and $\bfuu_K(0)=\bf0$, both models accelerate under the same environmental forces, including the combined ocean and wind drag mechanisms